Treating Chronic Back Pain: Intracept vs. RFA

 Recovery from both procedures is typically straightforward, but the timeline for relief can vary.
 After the Intracept procedure, most people are back to their usual activities within a couple of weeks.
 While some patients feel better almost immediately, it can take anywhere from two weeks to three months to experience the full benefits as the nerve endings heal.
 Recovery from RFA is often even quicker, with many people noticing significant pain reduction within one to three weeks.
 Your doctor will give you specific post-procedure instructions to ensure your recovery is as smooth and comfortable as possible.

-Find Your Solution for Chronic Back Pain in Louisville
+Finding a Solution for Your Chronic Back Pain in Louisville

 Living with chronic back pain can feel isolating, but you don’t have to manage it alone.
 Here in Louisville, our team at Kentuckiana Pain Specialists is dedicated to helping you find lasting relief.
 It all starts with understanding the unique source of your pain and creating a care plan that’s tailored specifically to you.
 We believe in a partnership approach, where we work together to get you back to living your life more comfortably.